Museum für Ur- und Frühgeschichte Thüringens

 How long should I spend visiting?

-Most visitors find that spending about two to three hours at the museum allows sufficient time to explore the exhibits and engage with the material.
+A visit typically takes about 2-3 hours, allowing ample time to explore the exhibits and engage with the material.

 Is photography allowed?